Why Do People Get Acne Mostly on the Face and Upper Body?

-The skin on the face and upper body contain more and larger skin oil glands compared with other parts of the body, and these glands produce more skin oil than elsewhere on the body.
-More skin oil normally leads to more acne.
-Also, higher amounts of androgens (male hormones that are present in both males and females) in the skin of acne-prone areas such as the face and upper body may further contribute to the development of acne.
+Skin oil: The skin on the face and upper body contain more, and larger, skin oil glands compared with other parts of the body, and these glands produce more skin oil than elsewhere on the body.
+More skin oil normally leads to more acne, so it makes sense that these are the areas of the body where we see more acne.